• Skip to primary navigation

 • Beef Rub – A mixture of kosher salt, brown sugar, garlic powder, black pepper, onion, powder, white sugar and smoked paprika.
 This mixture needs to be applied liberally to the entire roast.

-• Overhead image of strip roast seasoned with beef rub
+Overhead image of strip roast seasoned with beef rub

-• Seasoned strip roast on smoker grates
+Seasoned strip roast on smoker grates

-• Smoked New York Strip Roast on smoker
+Smoked New York Strip Roast on smoker

-• Overhead image of pan covered with foil
+Overhead image of pan covered with foil

 How to Smoke a New York Strip Roast

 • Smoke – Place the seasoned roast on the smoker and let it smoke for about 1/2 hour for every pound of roast.
 We used a nine pound roast and it took about 4 1/2 hours to reach medium-rare at 130 degrees Fahrenheit.
-We highly recommend using a thermometer to monitor your internal temperature.
+We highly recommend using a meat thermometer to monitor your internal temperature.
 This is the best way to get the perfect, juicy and delicious roast.

-• Rest and Serve – Remove the roast from the smoker when the internal temperature has been reached.
-Tent with foil and let rest for about 20 minutes.
+• Rest and Serve – Remove the roast from the smoker when the desired internal temperature has been reached.
+Tent with aluminum foil and let rest for about 20 minutes.
 Remember it will rise another 5 degrees while resting so factor this in.

-How long should I smoke this roast?
+How long should i smoke the roast?

 When is my roast done?

-Rare: 120 degrees
+Rare: 120 degrees Fahrenheit (remove at 115 degrees Fahrenheit)

-Medium-Rare: 130 degrees
+Medium-Rare: 130 degrees Fahrenheit (remove at 125 degrees Fahrenheit)

-Medium: 140 degrees
+Medium: 140 degrees Fahrenheit (remove at 135 degrees Fahrenheit)

-Why do I need to tent the roast?
+Why do i need to tent the roast?

 Smoked New York Strip Roast sliced and laying on platter